 A potential problem exists with setuid() programs.
 When restarting resources such as file descriptors, locks acquired with a different (especially higher) privilege may not succeed.
-For example, a root process may first open some files, and then call setuid() to become a guest.
-If this process is checkpointed after the setuid() call, the corresponding restart will fail because the files opened with the root credential cannot be reopened with the guest credential.
-Similar restrictions apply for a non-root process' inherited resources, such as file descriptors inherited from a root process.
+For example, a root process may first open some files, and then call setuid(guest).
+If this process is checkpointed after setuid(), the corresponding restart fails because the files opened by root cannot be accessed by guest.
+Similar restrictions apply for a non-root process' inherited resources, such as file descriptors from a privileged process.